 Kenmare Place Killarney & Jaunting car stop:

-A few hundred yards on from St. Marys Church is Kenmare Place home to the famous Jarveys (men who drive the horse drawn carriages) and their jaunting cars.
+A few hundred yards from St. Mary's Church is Kenmare Place home to the famous Jarveys (men who drive the horse-drawn carriages) and their jaunting cars.
 If you want a bit of craic (Irish for fun and laughter) and a few good stories then take a jaunting car trip into the nearby National Park and Ross Castle.

 New Street Killarney:

-If you stroll for five minutes down new street to the western end of Killarney you will see some of the finest old religious buildings in the town.
+If you stroll for five minutes down New Street to the western end of Killarney you will see some of the finest old religious buildings in the town.
 The most prominent building here is St. Mary Cathedral Killarney which at one stage of its history served as a poor house during the famine years.
-Also located here is the Old Monastery and Bishops house.
+Also located here are the Old Monastery and the Bishop's house.

 Knockreer Estate Killarney:

 Across the road from St.Mary’s Cathedral lies the entrance to the Knockreer estate (Now part of Killarney National Park).
 You can walk for hours in here along the Deenagh River and even onto Ross Castle if you so wish.
-This is a public park and enterance is free.
+This is a public park and the entrance is free.